Burnout Quotes by Workplace Culture Expert Jennifer Moss

 — Jennifer Moss

-"Everything that we were thinking about before accelerated in front of our eyes.
+"Everything we were thinking about before it accelerated in front of our eyes.
 We’ve had what felt like an acute emergency that’s lasted almost two years.
 That’s 20 straight months of macro stress that inevitably burns people out."

 — Jennifer Moss